 Noise Induced Hearing Loss Toolbox Talk

 You never know how valuable your hearing is until you don't have it anymore.
 There are many loud noises that occur on construction sites for various reasons.
 The CDC has records of over 26 million people who have experienced noise-induced hearing loss while working.
-Astonishingly, this is one of the biggest workplace injuries that people are left within the United States.
+Astonishingly, this is one of the biggest workplace injuries within the United States.

 Once your hearing is damaged, there isn’t much that can be done to get it back.
 The damage that is done to the structures in the ears is a problem that you will always have.
-That is why it is so important that we protect our hearing at all times when we can.
+That is why it is so important that we learn about noise exposure and hearing conservation safety, and how to protect our hearing at all times.